SSSvensk/ihanpihalla/README.md

 -Continue building ev/point system

+  - "Worm meter" is calculated like this: green area / (total area - building areas) where green area is sum of area of lawn in the yard and total area is pre-defined area restricted by coordinates.
+  - "Bird meter" and "Bee meter" would depend on amount of trees and bushes

 -Visualize actions

 -Pass data between pages??
 (JS has localStorage-method for this!
 No server-side needed for this!)